bushblade/Mern-Ecommerce/notes.md

 Users cart should be stored in database so not mutable by client.

-Remove local storage from actions, would be better in a redux subscription.

 Don't redirect to /cart when clicking Add To Cart

 ## Things changed

 Removed loading state from productReducer for better performance and UX.

-Instance of axios utils/api.js
+Instance of axios in utils/api.js

+Fixed position Navbar - no janky content shifting on mobile

+Redux subscription for cartItems in LS - simpler less repetitive